-of the hysteria, writing short stories such as his 1894 horror tale, “The Premature Burial.”
+The hysteria was only worsened by Edgar Allan Poe and his horrific works of literature.
+He thrived off the madness, s it inspired short stories such as his 1894 tale, “The Premature Burial.”
 His work perpetuated the public’s panic.
-Being buried alive was a common theme in Poe’s stories, as it’s highlighted in his books “Berenice, “The Cask of Amontillado,” “The Fall of the House of Usher,” and the short tale, “The Black Cat.”
+Being buried alive was a common theme in Poe’s stories, as it’s highlighted in several of his books, such as: “Berenice,” “The Cask of Amontillado,” “The Fall of the House of Usher,” and the short tale, “The Black Cat.”

 Unfortunately, as neat and gruesome as it would be, the phrase, “Saved by the Bell,” actually originated as a boxing term.
 It’s when a fighter who is nearly knocked-out perseveres until the bell rings, avoiding a loss in that round.
 Still, the etymology, or source, of the sayings, “Dead Ringer,” and “Graveyard Shift,” are still thought of as originating from the usage of Safety Coffins in the 18th and 19th centuries.

-The ingredient in embalming fluid which we’re most familiar with is formaldehyde, which makes up 50 percent of the fluid’s contents.
+The ingredient in embalming fluid that we’re most familiar with is formaldehyde, which makes up 50 percent of the fluid’s contents.
 Little do most people know that we are exposed to formaldehyde every day.
 Scientists must use it to preserve tissues, but it has other uses, such as in pesticides and fertilizer.
 It can also be released into the air from common sources such as cigarettes and exhaust pipes.
 Trace amounts can also be found in our drinking water!
 So, exactly how dangerous is our exposure to formaldehyde?

 Don’t worry; chances are, you’re okay.
-The real harm comes from drinking the stuff.
-One ounce of formalin, a concoction that contains 37 percent formaldehyde, can cause a number of ailments, such as convulsions, respiratory failure, stomach pain, vomiting and diarrhea, if it doesn’t put you in a coma or kill you first.
+The real harm comes from ingesting the stuff.
+One ounce of formalin, a concoction that contains 37 percent formaldehyde, can cause a number of ailments, such as convulsions, respiratory failure, stomach pain, vomiting and diarrhea — if it doesn’t put you in a coma or kill you first.
 Needless to say, if you’re body is pumped full of three gallons of embalming fluid, you’re not going to be waking up.
 Now, let’s just hope you’re dead when you arrive at the morgue.